Adamanatite/nlp-global-news-monitor/timelog.md

 * *2 hour* Final touches on UI, started presentation
 * *0.5 hour* Added functionality for adding sources
 * *1.5 hour* Work on presentation and online hosting
+* *3 hour* Online hosting of site for presentation